Picture of Ulrich Teucher

 Detailed Summary

 A Greek philosopher (Heraclitus) once said that we can never step into the same river twice.
 This is said to mean that change is pervasive in life and that the only thing that stays the same is the fact of eternal change.
 However, we don’t seem to live our lives that way.
-Some people say that we are creatures of habit: in our relationships we take for granted that our family, friends, and partners will stay more or less predictable; and we expect that we are going to university so that we will receive a degree in a few years that will hopefully allow us to find satisfying work.
-And yet, when we find ourselves in a crisis, such as a serious illness, or when we fall in love (or out of love), or find ourselves in some other transition (e.g., job change, migration), then, at least for a while, anything may seem possible.
+Some people say that we are creatures of habit: in our relationships we take for granted that our family, friends, and partners will stay more or less predictable; and we expect that we are going to university so that we will receive a degree in a few years that will hopefully allow us to find satisfying work - and we have expected until quite recently that there will be continuous progress in our lives on planet earth.
+However, when we find ourselves in a crisis, such as a serious illness, or when we fall in love (or out of love), or find ourselves in some other transition (e.g., job change, migration), or in the global crises of the COVID-19 pandemic, or of Climate Change, then anything may seem possible.

 How do we manage these tensions between continuity and change?
 As our lives unfold and end in time, we are all and always works in progress - and yet we recognize ourselves as the same person, as persisting in time, as maintaining an identity.
-In fact, it is only because there is change in our lives that we can know that something of us seems to persist; and it is only because something in us seems to persist that we can notice the inevitable changes in ourselves.
+In fact, it seems that only because there is change in our lives that we can know that something of us seems to persist; and it is only because something in us seems to persist that we can notice the inevitable changes in ourselves.
 But how do we live this paradox?
 And in what ways do we balance change and continuity in our lives?
 Can we foreclose ourselves against exploration, change, and development - as, according to psychologist James Marcia, some adolescents may do, prematurely settling on a certain identity?
 Alternatively, can there be too much change – so much so that we might lose any sense of personal or cultural persistence, finding ourselves completely adrift?
+And what happens to our perceptions of development in the face of universal climate change that may call a sense of continuity of life on earth into question?

 These questions bridge the various facets of my research, for example, in the changing ways how young persons make sense of themselves, between childhood and adolescence, as the timelessness of childhood gives way to the growing awareness of past, present, and future of life, identity, and personal stories in adolescence.
 These questions also become crucial when we find ourselves with a serious illness, such as cancer, and we suddenly question our past, present, and future, doing so differently when we are young adults or when we are ageing.
 In Canada’s indigenous peoples, the disruptions of change (due to colonization and its aftereffects) and the loss of personal and cultural continuity can be measured in the dramatic rates of youth suicides.
 Similarly, in many of Malaysia’s indigenous peoples, change has come about in terms of the displacement of entire communities, due to rain forest logging and spreading oil palm plantations; and as the story-telling Elders, the guardians of oral knowledge, memory, and identity, have been dying out, many indigenous peoples no longer know their origin stories or other traditional stories, songs, cultural practices, and sacred rituals.
-But change and continuity are also at stake for employees, here in Saskatoon, when companies or research facilities such as the Canadian Light Source (a synchrotron on our very own campus), change their organizational structures or research missions in line with concepts of workplace efficiency, advancing knowledge, or changing financial priorities.
-At our work places, we act not only as individuals, with all our personal differences and identities, but also in terms of our identifications with (or against) the work groups that we are part of, or with (or against) the very institution for which we work.
-Thus, work place changes can seriously affect the ways how we define our lives and create continuities.
-In other words, the balance between change and continuity can affect both our mental and physical health, and vice versa – aspects that are at the basis of a new interdisciplinary undergraduate Health Studies program that I will be teaching this year.
+In other words, the balance between change and continuity can affect both our mental and physical health, and vice versa – aspects that are at the basis of the interdisciplinary undergraduate Health Studies program that I have been co-teaching with my colleague Dr. Marla Mickleborough.

-In my work I pursue instrumental (problem-focused) interdisciplinarity, applying quantitative and/or qualitative methods according to each research problem.
-My fields of interdisciplinary interest range from the humanities and fine arts to the social and health sciences.
-In general, I follow an interpretative approach, informed by poststructuralism, hermeneutics, and the cultural history of ideas in literature, philosophy, and psychology.
+In my work I pursue instrumental (problem-focused) interdisciplinarity, seeking to apply decolonized quantitative and/or qualitative methods according to each research problem.
+My fields of interdisciplinary interest range from the humanities and fine arts to the social and health sciences, and to my appreciation of Indigenous research methods, for example, Indigenous storywork (Jo-Ann Archibald, 2008, 2021) and Indigenous Methodologies (Margaret Kovach, 2021).
+In general, I follow an interpretive approach, informed by poststructuralism, hermeneutics, the cultural history of ideas in literature, philosophy, and psychology, and Indigenous methods.
 I believe that language is crucial in understanding different cultural constructions of health, illness, and identity.
-My Musqueam teacher was Elder Larry Grant (Musqueam Indian Band); my Cree teachers have been Joe Naytowhow (Sturgeon Lake), Julie Roy, and Darwin Chief (Onion Lake).
-I am currently learning Malay.
+My Musqueam teacher was Elder Larry Grant (Musqueam FN); my Cree teachers have been Joseph Naytowhow (Sturgeon Lake FN), Julie Roy, Darwin Chief (Onion Lake FN), Belinda Daniels, Randy Morin, and many others.

 Research Lab